Mickey-Zhaang/flask-template/README.md

 ## Author: Mickey Zhang

 ### Purpose
-This project serves as a Flask template designed for entrepreneurial software engineering course (CS321-422) at Colby College .
+This project serves as a Flask template designed and summarized from entrepreneurial software engineering course sequence (CS321-422) at Colby College.
+Thank you Prof. Al Madi for letting me into your sequence!

 ## Initial Setup